-Bali Zoo, locally referred to as ‘Kebun Binatang Bali’, is the only animal attraction in Bali using ‘zoo’ in its name.
-The zoo is set over 8ha of lush tropical gardens in the village of Singapadu, Gianyar regency.
-The zoo is a convenient stopover before Ubud on tours from the island's south.
+Bali Zoo, locally known as Kebun Binatang Bali, is the only animal attraction in Bali proudly bearing ‘zoo’ in its name.
+The zoo is set over 8 hectares of lush tropical gardens in the village of Singapadu, Gianyar regency.
+The zoo offers a great educational family outing and is an often-included highlight on tours to the Ubud area from the island's south.

 Bali Zoo is home to various tropical plants and an extensive collection of fauna ranging from mammals, birds and reptiles.
-The zoo is shady and pleasant to walk through and also features a range of experiences, such as elephant and pony rides, photo sessions with animals, as well as outbound adventures.
+Most parts of the zoo are well-shaded by tropical trees and gardens, offering pleasant walks through paved pathways and past enclosures.
+It also offers a wide range of experiences, such as pony rides as well as outbound adventures.

 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River

 Since opening in 2002, Bali Zoo has extended its range of features in addition to its existing daily programs.
 One of the unique offerings is a regular night attraction package that lets you observe the hundreds of animals after dusk.
 ‘Night at The Zoo’ introduces you to Bali Zoo’s nocturnal animals, and is usually held twice a week from 6pm onwards, usually concluded by an exciting fire dance performance.

 Even so, by day, the zoo is a place where families and children can meet the various animals in their secure enclosures.
 These include Sumatran tigers, white tigers, lions, babirusa, deer, orangutans, Komodo dragons, crocodiles, iguanas, turtles, snakes, Bali starlings, cassowaries, peacocks and many other exotic creatures.